 10 Tools to Minimize the Risk of Child Sexual Abuse

-1 out of every 5 children is sexually abused before they are 18 years old.
+1 out of every 5 children is sexually abused before they turn 18 years old.
 That statistic can be very scary to think about as a parent.
 At times, it might seem impossible to protect your child from all of the threats that face them.

 But there are things you can do as a parent to protect against child sexual abuse.
 Here are 10 tools that will significantly minimize the risk for your child: